 Well, we’ve learned all the rules of Go.
 In fact there are only three of them:

-- Rule of alternation — two players take turns and put stones at intersections.
+- Rule of alternation — two players take turns and place stones at intersections. 🎎

 Each prisoner adds one point.
-Each free board intersection surrounded by stones also brings one point.
+Each free board intersection surrounded by stones also makes one point.
 At the end of the game the points are counted.
-The player with the most points wins.
+The player with the most points wins. 🏆

-During the game you have to think big and choose the move that brings maximum benefit, for example, capturing some stones or surrounding some territory.
-But usually building territory is a more advantageous strategy.
+During the game you have to think big 🤔 and choose the move that brings maximum profit, for example, capturing some stones or surrounding some territory.
+But usually building territory is a more advantageous strategy.📈

 Step 9.
 Sample Game and Scoring

-Watch the game using the navigation buttons at the bottom of the board.
+Watch the game using the navigation buttons below the board.

 Black: 28 points of territory + 0 captures = 28 points.